-September 2011
+December 2011

-Results for the Massachusetts U.S. Senate Registered Voter Poll are based on telephone interviews with a random sample of 1,005 Massachusetts registered voters.
-Telephone interviews were conducted by landline (756) and cell phone (249, including 79 without a landline phone).
+Results for the Massachusetts U.S. Senate Registered Voter Poll are based on telephone interviews with a random sample of 505 Massachusetts registered voters.
+Telephone interviews were conducted by landline (335) and cell phone (170, including 46 without a landline phone).
 The survey was conducted by Princeton Survey Research Associates International (PSRAI).
-Interviews were done in English by Braun Research, Inc. from September 22-28, 2011.
+Interviews were done in English by Princeton Data Source from December 1-6, 2011.
 Statistical results are weighted to correct known demographic discrepancies.
-The margin of sampling error for the complete set of weighted data is ±3.8 percentage points.
-For multiple questions the sample was split randomly into two forms; 506 respondents were administered the Form A version of the interview, and sampling error for that form is ±5.3 percentage points; 499 Details on the design, execution and analysis of the survey are discussed below. pointsMethodology
+The margin of sampling error for the complete set of weighted data is ±5.3 percentage points.

+Details on the design, execution and analysis of the survey are discussed below.